ludeesha-cse/rpal20/README.md

 steps

  > make
- // all the java files will be compiled & the compiled output files will be generated in the `bin` folder by default and all the java classes will be generated in seperated folders ast, csem, parser & scanner
+ // all the java files will be compiled & the compiled output files will be generated and all the java classes will be generated in seperated folders ast, csem, parser & scanner

  >java rpal20 <filename.extension>